yuhengtu/CS-self-learning/README.md

 No credits, no GPA, pursue knowledge, to collide with the the smartest brains of humanity.

+Thanks from bottom of my heart for the open source courses and materials.

+If I have uploaded inappropriate content, please contact me at yuhengtuece@gmail.com and I will delete it immediately.

 # Syllabus

 - Linear Algebra